Breast cancer survivor offers wisdom at Faulkner satellite center

 Genetic counseling: The genetic counseling program can help guide a personalized approach to treatment and identify a patient's risk of developing other cancers.
 Our team can also help individuals with a family history of cancer assess their cancer risk.

 Survivorship: At the Adult Survivorship Program at DF/NHOH, experts work with survivors to develop a personalized care plan.
 This plan helps survivors and their healthcare providers address their unique medical and psychosocial needs, identify needed screening tests, and manage potential long-term or late effects of treatment.

 Dana-Farber also offers a number of online resources to help you address the range of issues you may face after treatment, including the changes in the body after cancer treatment: emotional and physical symptom management; legal rights concerning health care and employment; finding support groups; maintaining, repairing, or enhancing personal relationships, and pursuing appropriate follow-up care.

-Second opinion clinics: Dana-Farber specialists in breast cancer and lymphoma offer monthly second opinion clinics in Londonderry for patients seeking additional discussion of their diagnosis or treatment plan.
-Second opinion clinics with specialists in gastrointestinal cancer are planned for the future.
+Second opinion clinics: Dana-Farber offers monthly second opinion clinics in Londonderry for patients seeking additional discussion of their diagnosis or treatment plan.

 Nutrition counseling: Balanced nutrition is an important part of cancer treatment and survivorship.
 Our registered dietitian works with patients to design a healthful diet that can help rebuild a body's cells and energy level, and manage the side effects of treatment.